RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 ------------
-1.2.1 - Added config options for per-generation deviation and re-enabling the Size modifier 1.2.0 - Refactored the hook registry to prevent behaviour's from spamming hooks, should greatly reduce lag issue 1.1.1 - Minor improvement to garbage collection, at this point I'm fighting with the engine's computational power
+1.3.0 - Added config option to apply the artifact to neutrals and player minions (*You Monster*) 1.2.1 - Added config options for per-generation deviation and re-enabling the Size modifier 1.2.0 - Refactored the hook registry to prevent behaviour's from spamming hooks, should greatly reduce lag issue 1.1.1 - Minor improvement to garbage collection, at this point I'm fighting with the engine's computational power